AYUSHIMAHAJAN/Educatie/README.md

 Idea:A single website to keep you updated by latest technology and also provide knowledge about these technologies at minimum cost;

-Tech Stack Used is:
+Tech Stack Used is: <br>
-HTML
+HTML <br>
-CSS
+CSS <br>
-JavaScript
+JavaScript <br>

 FEATURES IN WEBSITE
-Home Page:Brief Introduction about who we are
+Home Page:Brief Introduction about who we are <br>
-Contact Us: You can send us any query related to technology About Page:Describes what we provide through this website Courses Page:You can access courses at minimal prices starting from just 249 and can have lifetime access of these courses Login and Logout: User can login  to their account and logout from their account(Yet to be implemented)
+Contact Us: You can send us any query related to technology <br>
+About Page:Describes what we provide through this website <br>
+Courses Page:You can access courses at minimal prices starting from just 249 and can have lifetime access of these courses <br>
+Login and Logout: User can login  to their account and logout from their account(Yet to be implemented) <br>

 When user will open the website it will land onto homepage by default
 ![educatie](https://github.com/AYUSHIMAHAJAN/Educatie/assets/96366141/37cab150-b9d9-4650-a084-97f95c5f4b0e)